graphdr/visualizing-data/cm/cm101-data-basics.md

   - Save original data files in the `data-raw` directory
   - Data in their original form are never edited manually
   - Read the raw data with R scripts
-  - For learning R, save your R scriupts in the `explore` directory
+  - For learning R, save your R scripts in the `explore` directory
   - For scripts associates with your portfolio, save the R scripts in the `carpentry` directory